Events

 Organized by Bulgarian National Television

-Commentary for the Bulgarian Television about the 2017 Catalan Independence Referendum Interview
+Commentary for Bulgarian Television Interview

 Organized by Bulgarian National Television

-The Crisis of the Crisis of Europe Event
+The Crisis of 'the Crisis of Europe' Event

 Organized by The British Academy